 “The main reason we started exploring social media and revamping our website and our brand was really to improve communications with our employees,” says Jeff.
 “We realized that most of our employees already have social media accounts and that this would be a great way to reach them and celebrate them.”

 “The key is solid messaging and a core, steady audience you are trying to reach,” says Michael.
 “As we amp up our marketing and communication efforts, we are encouraging our customers, potential customers, suppliers, and employees to join us on Facebook, LinkedIn, Twitter, and Instagram.”
-Since its inception, Trussway’s social media campaign has consisted of COVID-19 messaging, posts directed to employees about weather issues that might prohibit them from coming to work, holiday celebration posts, job postings, and posts that reflect current events.
+Since its inception, Trussway’s social media efforts have consisted of COVID-19 messaging, industry-trend topics, holiday celebration posts, job postings, weekly employee spotlights, and posts that reflect current events.
 For example, they posted reminding all their employees and customers that Trussway “celebrates the right to free speech and to peacefully speak out against racism and inequality.
 It is not our goal to be political in any way.
 It is our goal to make sure that our customers and employees know that we celebrate and appreciate all of the many cultures and colors that make us 1,000 associates strong – bringing unique skills, abilities, and personalities that make Trussway a wonderful and dynamic place to work.”

-In addition to showing their current employees and customers they are valued, Trussway’s social media posts are also showing prospective customers and potential employees that if and when they become a customer or employee of Trussway, they will be valued as well.
+In addition to showing their current employees and customers they are valued, and reinforce their decision to be a part of the Trussway family, the company’s social media posts are also showing prospective customers and potential employees that Trussway is a solid brand, a trusted partner, and a company that cares.

 Branding Bottom Line